wuw62/wuw62.github.io/_posts/2021-04-23-A-quick-fix-linux-space.md

 ```

 Solution:
-Use symbolic link(soft link)  it only generate a mirror image of /var  and will not occupy disk space, command: ln -s xxx
+Use symbolic link(soft link).
+It only generate a mirror image of /var  and will not occupy disk space, command: ln -s xxx

-# Highlight block
 ```linux
 mv /var/www /home   #move /www to /home which has 256G space ln －s  /home/www /var  #/var/www link to /home/www，so /www won't occupy any space of /var